-The Sarum Studio runs a popular six-week summer school from the second half of July until the end of August.
+The popular Sarum Studio summer school runs from the second half of July until the middle of August.
 It offers an ideal introduction to sight-size for beginners, while returning students develop new skills through the challenge of more ambitious projects.
-Students work daily from the life model, and cast or portrait projects according to ability.
+Students work daily from the life model, and cast or portrait projects, according to ability.
 The summer school is essentially a synopsis of the full-time course.